Overview

 • Starting in September 2024, 62 school authorities and over 2100 teachers piloted draft K to 6 social studies curriculum in classrooms and provided additional feedback.

-• We considered feedback from all engagement activities and classroom piloting, as well as research and best practices, to finalize the new social studies curriculum.
+• Feedback was reviewed and considered from all engagement activities and classroom piloting, as well as research and best practices, to finalize the new social studies curriculum.

 • Final K to 6 social studies was released in May 2025.